almossawi/badarguments/extras/content/posts/main/index.md

 "A teenage rabbit was killed on Friday ... leading to international denunciation, including from congresswoman Jane Bo.
 Ms Bo is a rabbit congresswoman who has faced accusations of being anti-badger, a fierce critic of badgers, and a supporter of economic movements aimed at pressuring the Badger Kingdom."

-What does this politician have anything to do with the story about an unarmed teenager being killed, one wonders.
+What does this politician have anything to do with the story about an unarmed teenager being killed, one wonders?

 **Metaphors and analogies**.
 Other times, metaphors, analogies, and colorful imagery, either explicitly stated or inferred, come to the rescue.
 To make readers feel repulsion toward a group of people, a Sunday columnist writes